alpinejs/alpine/packages/docs/src/en/magics/dispatch.md

 </div>
 ```

-> The first example won't work because when `custom-event` is dispatched, it'll propagate to its common ancestor, the `div`, not its sibling, the `<span>`.
+> The first example won't work because when `notify` is dispatched, it'll propagate to its common ancestor, the `div`, not its sibling, the `<span>`.
 The second example will work because the sibling is listening for `notify` at the `window` level, which the custom event will eventually bubble up to.

 <a name="dispatching-to-components"></a>
 ## Dispatching to other components